ethereum/ERCs/ERCS/erc-xxxx.md

 DATA - The revert data of the first reverted frame.
 CODE - The error code indicating the type of error, which may include the entity that caused the revert on-chain.
 MESSAGE - The human-readable error that may include a decoding of the `DATA` field if possible.

+#### Add RIP-7560 support for all remaining transaction-level RPC APIs

+This includes the following APIs: `eth_sendTransaction`, `eth_sendRawTransaction`,  `eth_getTransactionByHash`, `eth_getTransactionByBlockHashAndIndex`,
+`eth_getTransactionByBlockNumberAndIndex`.

+These methods have a very similar purpose and should support returning the new transaction type object.

+Note that the "transaction index position" is determined by the position of the transaction's **validation frame**.

 #### Create a new JSON-RPC API method `eth_estimateRip7560TransactionGas`